What follows beneath:

 - Tacit knowledge, which exists within the individual and does not reside in standard operating procedures.
 This knowledge is also context-specific and acquired through experience.
 It can be defined as skills, ideas and experiences possessed by an individual.

-The term “tacit knowledge” was first coined by Hungarian-British polymath Michael Polanyl in 1958, who said, “we can know more than we can tell.”
+The term “tacit knowledge” was reportedly first coined by Hungarian-British polymath Michael Polanyl in 1958, who said, “We can know more than we can tell.”

 This kind of knowledge can only be revealed through practice in a particular context and transmitted through social experience.